companionsand/raspberry-pi-client/README.md

 1. **Logging setup**: Log level is explicitly set to INFO before any imports
 2. **Trace context**: Properly injected into WebSocket messages for distributed tracing
-3. **Conversation traces**: Each conversation gets its own root trace span
+3. **Conversation traces**: Each conversation gets its own root trace span (not child of main trace)
 4. **Structured logging**: All log messages include relevant context (user_id, device_id, etc.)
 5. **Exception recording**: Errors are properly recorded with stack traces
+6. **Stdout/stderr redirection**: All print() output is captured and sent to telemetry backend
-6. **Graceful degradation**: System works without telemetry if unavailable
+7. **Graceful degradation**: System works without telemetry if unavailable

+### Trace Context Propagation

+- **Reactive conversations**: Trace context is created locally and propagated to orchestrator
+- **Proactive conversations**: Trace context is extracted from `start_conversation` message and used for the conversation
+- This enables end-to-end distributed tracing across services

 ## Testing